Worksheet: Generating NMR Spectra

 In which units are NMR chemical shifts usually reported?

 In NMR spectroscopy, what happens to the chemical shift and resonance frequency of a compound when the spectrometer frequency changes?

 - AThe chemical shift changes; the resonance frequency remains constant.

-- BThe chemical shift and resonance frequency also change.
+- BThe chemical shift and resonance frequency remain constant.

-- CThe chemical shift and resonance frequency remain constant.
+- CThe chemical shift and resonance frequency also change.

-- DThe chemical shift remains constant; the resonance frequency changes.
+- EThe chemical shift remains constant; the resonance frequency changes.

-- AMagnetizing the molecules so they can be separated by traveling through a vacuum down a long tube surrounded by static magnets.
+- BMagnetizing the molecules so they can be separated by traveling through a vacuum down a long tube surrounded by static magnets

-- BSpinning nuclei in such a way that they can be seen with infrared radiation and functional groups determined from the frequency.
+- CSpinning nuclei in such a way that they can be seen with infrared radiation and functional groups determined from the frequency

-- DUsing radio waves to detect nuclei present in a molecule (such as or ) and based on extensive data bases of “chemical shifts,” determine what each type is bonded to.
+- DUsing radio waves to detect nuclei present in a molecule (such as or ) and based on extensive data bases of chemical shifts to determine what each type is bonded to

 Fill in the blank: Nuclear magnetic resonance (NMR) spectroscopy makes use of liquid helium in order to generate large magnetic fields.
 The metals involved in creating these fields are behaving as .